Who We Are

 ‘Aiga Means Family

 We are a Missoula-based choral ensemble that promotes, premieres, produces, and performs underrepresented diverse music of the Pacific and beyond.
 ‘Aiga Singers officially became a 501(c)(3) nonprofit organization in April 2024.
 Through our music, we strive to empower, inspire, and build community.
 ‘Aiga is a Samoan word that means “family.”
 Building off of our organization’s central meaning, one of the core missions of ‘Aiga Singers is to build an inclusive support community through a shared love of music.
 Through this connection and collaboration, we also work to showcase works by non-Western composers.
-For the past year, we have been developing and expanding our choral repertoire and are excited to tour in New York City in March and April of 2025.
-This will be a historic moment as we take part in performing a choral work in collaboration with renowned Indigenous American choral artists.
-Iholba’, written in the Chickasaw language, created by Chickasaw composer Jerod Impichchaachaaha’ Tate, and conducted by a Wichita conductor, Dr. Tracey Gregg-Boothby, will headline our performance at Carnegie Hall in New York City on April 1st, 2025 at 8:00 PM.
+For the past year, we have been developing and expanding our choral repertoire and toured in New York City in March and April of 2025.
+On March 30th, we performed at the historic St. Ann and the Holy Trinity Church in Brooklyn, New York City.
+We also took part in performing a choral work in collaboration with renowned Indigenous American choral artists.
+On April 1st at Carnegie Hall, we performed Iholba’, written in the Chickasaw language, composed by Jerod Impichchaachaaha’ Tate and conducted by Dr. Tracey Gregg-Boothby.

 “A lot of spaces in the music industry aren’t welcoming to diverse voices and that’s where ‘Aiga is different and why I love ‘Aiga.
 ‘Aiga is a safe space that welcomes everyone no matter their background.”